wavemotion-dave/DS994a/README.md

 The SN76496 sound core is from FluBBa and is used with permission.

+The lowzip library and yxml parser are used following the generous MIT licences they were released under.

 The TI9918A code came from Marat Fayzullin (ColEM) and retains Marat's original copyright statement.
 Do not use any of that code without trying to contact Marat.